 Like we mention above, in China, you need to hold a copyright for your brand before you can register for its trademark.

 You can register a copyright at the Center for the Protection of Copyright in Beijing or by submitting an online application.
 The wait period once you do is normally just one month, and if recognized, your copyright guarantees you 50 years of protection.
-This means that once you have the copyright, you can sue any copycats in the Chinese courts and force them to remove their imitations from market.
+This means that once you have the copyright, you can sue any design copycats in the Chinese courts and force them to remove their imitations from market.

-Why Registering Your Trademark in China Matters
+Why Registering Your Fashion Brand's Trademark in China Matters

 While China has introduced some legislation on "brand use", it doesn’t offer much protection to a legitimate brand owner.
-Unfortunately, if someone does decide to use your brand name in a way that you haven’t intended and/or without your permission, it’s incredibly difficult to pursue a case in the Chinese court.
+Unfortunately, if someone does decide to use your fashion brand's name in a way that you haven’t intended and/or without your permission, it’s incredibly difficult to pursue a case in the Chinese court.
 You might be able to negotiate a good deal with the trademark registrant to resolve the issue as quickly as possible – or not.
 This situation can get even more complicated if the brand in question has already been used commercially.

 In China, trademark protections function like those in other countries.
 If you register your trademark in China, no one else can come in and register it internationally.
 That matters because trademark squatting, the act of trademarking an in-market brand you don’t own by registering it first, is quite common.
 Regardless of who created the brand, when it comes to trademarking a brand it matters who was “first to file”.
 That’s why, if you’re manufacturing your brand in China, we recommend trademarking it there as quickly as possible, whether or not you sell there.

-How to Trademark Your Brand in China
+How to Trademark Your Fashion Brand in China

 Start the trademark process in China when you’re actually IN China at the National Registration System, or if you must, through the international system.
 If you go the international route, you’ll need an official agent to physically represent you in China.
 The trademark authorities will evaluate your claim on three criteria: